carissalow/rapids/docs/datastreams/add-new-data-streams.md

 ## Implement a Container

-The `container` script of a data stream should be implemented in R (strongly recommended) or python.
+The `container` script of a data stream can be implemented in R (strongly recommended) or python.
 This script must have two functions if you are implementing a stream for phone data or one function otherwise.
 The script can contain any other auxiliary functions that your data stream might need.

 First of all, add any parameters your script might need in `config.yaml` under `(device)_DATA_STREAMS`.
 These parameters will be available in the `stream_parameters` argument of the one or two functions you implement.
 For example, if you are adding support for `Beiwe` data stored in `PostgreSQL` and your container needs a set of credentials to connect to a database, your new data stream configuration would be: